Call For A Free Consultation

 In Illinois, the wrongful death lawsuit must be filed by the personal representative of the deceased’s estate.
 This person may be named in the will.
 If there is no will, the court may appoint someone.

-The personal representative acts on behalf of surviving family members.
+The personal representative acts on behalf of the surviving family members.
 They are responsible for filing the claim and handling any settlement or award.
 The money received does not go to the estate directly.
 Instead, it is for the benefit of the spouse, children, or other relatives.

 This role comes with responsibilities.
 The representative must gather evidence, hire a lawyer, and file the case within the legal time limits.
 An Aurora wrongful death attorney can help make sure the claim is filed properly.
 Conboy Law Injury & Malpractice Lawyers can guide you through each step of the process.